-Show-Ya are the biggest pioneers in Japan's history of not just all-female metal bands, but women as a whole being inspired to perform heavy metal and hard rock in Japan's history.
+Show-Ya are the biggest pioneers in Japan's history of not just all-female metal bands, but women as a whole being inspired to perform heavy metal and hard rock.
 Forming back in 1981, Show-Ya were one of the very first and quickly became the most prominent all-female metal band in Japan.
 An early pointer to the band having a legendary career ahead of them was their victory at the prestigious 1982 EastWest band battle hosted by Yamaha, putting them firmly on the radar of Japanese music fans.
 With an ever changing style, the band eventually gravitated towards a heavier and even more metallic sound in the late 80s and in turn achieved some of the greatest commercial success in Japan that any metal band would ever achieve, with their legendary album Outerlimits reaching #3 on the Oricon charts in sales and selling over 600,000 copies receiving a platinum certification.
 They immediately followed that up with the album Hard Way which would hit #4 in sales, barely a year after Outerlimits' massive success.
 Even though they disbanded in the late 90s, Show-Ya's legacy endured, most noticeably with the modern influx of female-fronted and all-female heavy metal and hard rock bands following in Show-Ya's footsteps who have appeared steadily in Japan since the late 2000s, which included Show-Ya themselves reuniting and picking up right where they left off.